 - Fertility Enhancement

 The Pacific College of Oriental Medicine offers acupuncture appointments at CHWC with supervised interns from the college on Thursday evenings.
 Appointments with the interns are offered on a sliding scale from $75-$20.

-Licensed acupuncturists see clients at CWHC Tuesday and Friday afternoons and evenings.
+Schedule an appointment with CWHC's collaborating practitioner, a licensed acupuncturist.
+Appointments are held at CWHC, on Tuesday and Friday afternoons and evenings.
 Individual appointments are offered on a sliding scale of $80-$40.

 For more information on payment procedures and the self-pay sliding scale, click here.